Learned Society of Wales: History

 The Learned Society of Wales was established in 2010 (more than 225 years after the establishment of the Royal Society of Edinburgh, for example, and nearly 350 years after the establishment of the Royal Society in London).
 The creation of a national academy of learning was a subject of interest and discussion in Wales for some years before then but the idea was taken forward practically only in 2008, when a group of some twenty independent scholars representing the major academic disciplines came together to address the lack of a learned academy in Wales.
 They formed themselves into a Shadow Council for what they decided should become the Learned Society of Wales and identified further eminent scholars (almost all of them Fellows of the Royal Society or of the British Academy) who, along with the original group, became the society's sixty Founding Fellows.

 In February 2010, Sir John Cadogan was elected to serve as the Society's Inaugural President and Chair of Council and, on 18 May 2010, having operated in shadow form for some months before then, the Learned Society of Wales was incorporated as a company limited by guarantee.
-One week later, on 25 May 2010, the Society was formally launched during ceremony held at the National Museum in Cardiff.
+One week later, on 25 May 2010, the Society was formally launched during a ceremony held at the National Museum in Cardiff.

-The University of Wales played a pivotal role in founding the Learned Society of Wales, generously providing a grant, office space and other significant infrastructure facilities at the outset, and its support since then has been instrumental in ensuring the Society's success and growth.
-Other Welsh universities soon joined the University of Wales in supporting the society and, since 2015/17, all of the country's universities have been providing financial support.
+The University of Wales provided a grant, office space and other infrastructure facilities at the outset and has continued to support the society.
+Since 2015/17, all of the country's universities have been providing financial support.
 Their grants are treated as contributions towards the core costs of the society and as part of its unrestricted funds, thereby ensuring the Society remains fully independent.
 In 2015/16, grants from the universities comprised nearly three-quarters (£217,000) of the Society's income.